dorucioclea/api-gateway/README.md

 Example build for dev - skipping tests can be done:
 `clean install -Pt1t-dev -DskipTests=true`

+You can customize the artifact name adding a 'targetenv' property for building:
+`clean install -Pdefault -DskipTests=true -Dtargetenv=t1t`

 Release Notes - Digipolis-APIM - Version APIM-v0.5.0
 ----------------------------------------------------